anosillus/notebook.vim/README.md

 　Ipynb file would be opened as Python file.
 You can use python plugins.

 ## Known bugs
-I recommend you not to use `:wq`. if you take too much time to update file, your data update failed.
+I recommend you not to use `:wq`.
+If you take too much time to updating file, your data can be lost.
 When you use `:wq` command, preventing your file saving failed, vim sleeps 1 seconds.
+But it is not enough.
-(It can be fixed later.
-[ALE](https://github.com/dense-analysis/ale) is working well too.)
+It can be fixed later.
+[ALE](https://github.com/dense-analysis/ale) has solved this issue.

 ## ToDo
   ### 1. fix `:wq` support.